What Is a DHT Blocker and What Does It Do?

 1. Saw Palmetto

 Saw palmetto (Serenoa repens) is a small palm tree native to Florida and other areas of the southeastern United States.
-Today, saw palmetto is most commonly used to treat symptoms of benign prostatic hyperplasia, or an enlarged prostate.
-In fact, it is the most popular herbal treatment for BPH in the country and is available in the form of liquid tablets, capsules, and teas.
+Today, saw palmetto is one of the most popular and best herbal DHT blockers in the country and is available in many forms including powders and extracts.
+The most potent form of saw palmetto is the extract which means that the active ingredient in saw palmetto has been concentrated.

 2. Stinging Nettle